adomi-io/odoo/README.md

 When the container starts, you will see a `_generated.conf` file appear in the `config` folder which contains the final configuration used by Odoo

-## Testing your code

-## Unit Testing with Environment Variables

-This docker container supports the testing flags as environment variables.

-You can build a custom Dockerimage dedicated to testing your code by extending this image

 # Maintaining this repository

 ## Adding a new version of Odoo
 When Odoo launches a new version, they publish the changes on its own branch.
 This repository works by mirroring the Odoo version branch names.

-When a new version of Odoo releases, create a branch in this repository with the same name.
+When a new version of Odoo releases, create a branch in this repository with the same name as the Odoo branch you wish to track.

 Add the branch name to the [docker-publish.yml](./.github/workflows/docker-publish.yml) file under `push` and `pull_request` branches.

 The resulting image will automatically be built, unit-tested, deployed, and scheduled the branch for nightly builds.

 ## Testing